wunderwuzzi23/blog/content/posts/2020/hacking-the-matrix.md

 So I put my green screen to good use and recorded this short clip for Red Team Village.

-Here is the link to the intro video on Twitter:
+Here is the link to the clip on Twitter:

 [![Red Team Village Talk](/blog/images/2020/grayhat-video.png)](https://twitter.com/RedTeamVillage_/status/1316895004447657984)